SSabu/DroneDeploy-Flight-Path/README.md

 The following conversion libraries were used:

-...Tom MacWright has produced a library to [convert KML files to geoJSON](https://github.com/mapbox/togeojson).  jQuery's ajax method was used int he case of the KML to geoJSON converter since the the function required an xml object to process to return the geoJSON data.
+  1) Tom MacWright has produced a library to [convert KML files to geoJSON](https://github.com/mapbox/togeojson).  jQuery's ajax method was used int he case of the KML to geoJSON converter since the the function required an xml object to process to return the geoJSON data.

-...Mike Bostock has produced a library called [Shapefile to convert SHP files to geoJSON](https://github.com/mbostock/shapefile).
+  2) Mike Bostock has produced a library called [Shapefile to convert SHP files to geoJSON](https://github.com/mbostock/shapefile).

-...Calvin Metcalf has produced a library called [shapefile-js to convert ZIP files to geoJSON](https://github.com/calvinmetcalf/shapefile-js).
+  3) Calvin Metcalf has produced a library called [shapefile-js to convert ZIP files to geoJSON](https://github.com/calvinmetcalf/shapefile-js).

 Each library produced geoJSON data in slightly different formats.

-...For example, in the KML to geoJSON converter, the geojson object looked like this:
+  For example, in the KML to geoJSON converter, the geojson object looked like this:

     ```
     {type: "FeatureCollection", features: [ {type:"Feature", geometry: {..}, properties: {..} } ] };
     ```

-...The SHP to geoJSON converter yielded a data object that looked like this:
+  The SHP to geoJSON converter yielded a data object that looked 9like this:

     ```
     [{coordinates:[[...]], type: "Polygon"}];
     ```

-...The ZIP to geoJSON converter yielded this data object:
+  The ZIP to geoJSON converter yielded this data object:

     ```
     {type:"Feature", features: [ {type:"Feature", geometry: {..}, properties: {..} } ], fileName:"Limits of flight"};